Chapter 13: Applications under the PCT

 Late declarations of priority

-Late claims to priority and late declarations of priority are now permitted on international applications under the PCT (PCT rules 26bis.3 and 49ter.2).
+Late declarations of priority are now permitted on international applications under the PCT (PCT rules 26bis.3 and 49ter.2).
+The process is called restoration of the right of priority.
 The same principles apply as those set out for national applications in rule 6 and s.5(2B) see Chapter 6.

-For a late declaration of priority (ie where the international application is filed more than 12 months after the priority application) the applicant can make a request in two ways:-
+To apply to restore their right of priority (ie where the international application is filed between 12 and 14 months after the priority application) an applicant can make a request in two ways:-

 a) with the Receiving Office (RO) when filing the international application, the International Unit will deal with these requests.